-a.
-It is an expression of the inner urges of the soul of the artist.
+- a.
+It is an expression of the inner urges of the soul of the artist. - b.

-b.
 It reflects the poet's own thoughts and feelings more than anything else c.
-A and B a. only a suitable mean to express feelings.
+A and B

 7-Nature to the Romantics is regarded as: